syncfusion-content/xamarin-docs/Xamarin/SfRichTextEditor/GettingStarted.md

 ### iOS

-To launch the Rich Text Editor in iOS, call the 'SfRichTextEditorIOS.Init()', 'SfButtonRenderer.Init()', 'SfComboBoxRenderer.Init()' and 'SfBorderRenderer.Init()' in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.
+To launch the Rich Text Editor in iOS, call the 'SfRichTextEditorRenderer.Init()' in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.

 {% highlight C# %}